Ibexian/scifi-nn/notes.md

 Epochs are a single pass over the data set - the bigger the data set the longer a single epoch takes - with the expectation that a model can be trained repeatedly over the same data to get better results.
 So, whereas my initial LSTM training took 6 hours to train - we can now get better results by training for much much longer.

 As you may guess - this also presents us with a new problem - if the 'resonably sized' data set took 6 hours for one epoch and the sci-fi data set is 10 times bigger - **a single epoch of sci-fi data would take 60 hours on a CPU**.
+Since our goal is now multiple epochs this CPU won't cut it.

 So let's try using a few GPUs.

-## Keras on Google Cloud:
+## Take it to the (Google) Cloud: TODO
 Since I didn't actually have access to a few GPUs - I turned to the cloud.

 Luckily I still had money left on my Google Cloud free trial.
 So let's find a guide to using Keras on the cloud.

 http://liufuyang.github.io/2017/04/02/just-another-tensorflow-beginner-guide-4.html